ssterling/varlpenis/doc/retro-platforms/commodore.md

 * Commodore 64
 * Commodore 128

-With removal of RNG, varlpenis should cross-compile for the following as well:
+With the `VP_NO_TIME` macro defined, varlpenis should cross-compile for the following as well:
 * Commodore PET
 * CBM-II 600-series
 * Commodore Plus/4